 - Attend 2 MSU ERA Electives every calendar year after your initial certificate end-date, and every calendar year thereafter.

-- Attend one of the following SPROUT approved conferences or training programs (local, regional or national) and send proof of attendance or successful completion to Amanda Jones (email@example.com), Sponsored Programs Administration Training Coordinator:
+- Attend one of the following SPROUT approved conferences or training programs (local, regional or national) and send proof of attendance or successful completion to Amy Bane (email@example.com), Sponsored Programs Administration Training Program Developer: